MercuryMayonaise/ChessGPT/README.md

 # ChessGPT

 ChessGPT is a simple program that allows you to play chess against advanced AI models: ChatGPT-4o (the best model from OpenAI) and Claude 3.5 Sonnet (the best model from Anthropic).
+This is intended to showcase how AI models possess "narrow" intelligence and struggle to do non-writing tasks.

 ## Requirements